niklaushirt/cp4waiops-gitops/README.md

 If you want to modify and/or play around with the values you just have to:

 - Clone my repository
-- In `./argocd/applications` replace all occurences in of `https://github.com/niklaushirt/cp4waiops-gitops` with your cloned repository
+- Replace all occurences in of `https://github.com/niklaushirt/cp4waiops-gitops` with your cloned repository
 - Use the `./tools/00_pushAndAdaptBranch.sh` that will automatically push to your repository and adapt the branch information.